davidmoten/log-analysis/README.md

         <path>/var/log/myapps/**/log/my.*\.log</path>
 	</log>

-This breaks down into a PATH of
+This breaks down into a PATH of <code>/var/log/myapps/**</code> which means <code>/var/log/myapps</code> and all its subdirectories.
+Note that for a PATH, * denotes any directory and ** denotes any nested sequence of directories including the current.

-    /var/log/myapps/**

-and a FILENAME_REGEX of
+The FILENAME_REGEX is

     my.*\.log

-Note that for a PATH, * denotes any directory and ** denotes any nested sequence of directories including the current.
+which matches all filenames starting with *my* and ending in *.log*.

 Pattern matching
 ===================